 Your business’s brand is how people perceive your business based on the same factors.
 You want them to feel like they just met the love of their life and that there’s no one else they’d rather work with.

 Saying that your logo and color palette is your brand is like saying that the sole reason you love your best friend is because of their hairdo.
-Sure, you like their hair and maybe it’s something that you noticed about them from the get go, but that’s obviously not it!
+Sure, you like their hair, and maybe it’s something you noticed about them from the get-go, but that’s obviously not it!

 The fact is, you may be completely wrong about them.
-But due to the unconscious assumptions you’ve made based on their clothing and grooming choices, you may never speak to them and find out what they’re actually all about.
+But due to your unconscious assumptions based on their clothing and grooming choices, you may never speak to them and find out what they’re all about.

-If they look unkempt with outdated, poorly fitted clothes that don’t match, what impression are they giving off?
+If they look unkempt with outdated, poorly fitted clothes that don’t match, what impression are they giving?
 What snap judgments are people going to make about them?

-In other words, if your visual brand – ie. your logo, colors, fonts, and graphics – look low quality, people are going to make a snap judgment that your service is low quality.
+In other words, if your visual brand – i.e., your logo, colors, fonts, and graphics – looks low quality, people will make a snap judgment that your service is low quality.

 Since we all know you’re the best at what you do, that’s a problem!
-If they just dug a little deeper they may find that you really are a match made in heaven, but too late… you’ve already lost them.
+If they dug a little deeper, they might find that you really are a match made in heaven, but too late… you’ve already lost them.